-How to Swim WIth a Wig On
+How to Swim with a Wig or Topper (Yes, You Can!)

-Women who experience hair loss often feel like they’ve lost a part of themselves and it’s easy to understand why.
+Beach PhotoWomen who experience hair loss often feel like they’ve lost a part of themselves and it’s easy to understand why.
 Our hairstyle is a part of our personality - it tells the world who we are and makes us feel beautiful.

 Wigs can help you overcome that feeling of loss by helping you keep your hairstyle after hair loss or giving you new life with a new do!